13-06-18 THE SEVENTH DAY

 - As early as Hosea 2:11 the Lord said He would cause Israel’s Sabbaths to cease.

-- In scripture none of the 12 apostles are ever found commanding Sabbath keeping.
+- In scripture none of the 12 apostles are ever found commanding Sabbath keeping as absolute law.

 - Sabbath keeping was not one of the four ‘necessary things’ the Jerusalem apostles required of Gentile converts in the Acts period (Acts 15:28-29).